 \subsection{Organisation of the article.}

 In Section \ref{sec-2.A}, the notions of isonormal Gau{\ss}ian process and GB convex bodies are introduced.
 Section \ref{sec-2.B} gives the definition of intrinsic volumes and Section \ref{sec-2.C} is dedicated to some concrete examples of GB sets.
-In Section \ref{sec-2.D}, we introduce the Vitale distance after Vitale as well as the notion of Steiner point of infinite dimensional GB convex bodies.
+In Section \ref{sec-2.D}, we introduce the Vitale distance as well as the notion of Steiner point of infinite-dimensional GB convex bodies.

-Section \ref{sec-3.A} gives an introduction to infinite dimensional hyperbolic space.
-In Section \ref{sec-3.B} and Section \ref{sec-3.C}, we prove Theorem \ref{thm_1} via kernel of hyperbolic type and some other results of the hyperbolic embedding.
+Section \ref{sec-3.A} gives an introduction to infinite-dimensional hyperbolic space.
+In Section \ref{sec-3.B} and Section \ref{sec-3.C}, we prove Theorem \ref{thm_1} via kernels of hyperbolic type and some other results of the hyperbolic embedding.
 Section \ref{sec-3.D} provides some examples of Cauchy sequences in $\iota(\mathbb{K}_2)$.

 Section \ref{sec-4.A} records some basic facts of Malliavin calculus.
 Section \ref{sec-4.B} treats the support function of GB convex bodies in the context of Malliavin calculus.
 Section \ref{sec-4.C} describes the relation between a GB convex body and its support function.
 The proof of Theorem \ref{thm_2} is provided in Section \ref{sec-4.D}.